The Benefits of Planting Different Types of Flowers for Bees, Including Early Spring and Late Summer Flowers

 Bees and flowers have a special relationship that is critical to the health of our planet.
 These insects are responsible for pollinating a substantial portion of the world’s crops.
 Without them, we would not be able to grow the fruits and vegetables that we rely on.
-However, bee populations have been declining in recent years, and it is important that we take action to support them.
+However, bee populations have been declining in recent years and it is important that we take action to support them.
 One way we can do this is by planting different types of flowers that bees love, including early spring and late summer flowers.
-In this article, we will explore the benefits of planting these flowers for bees as well as why they are so important to the health of our planet.
+In this article, I will explore the benefits of planting these flowers for bees as well as why they are so important to the health of our planet.

 The Benefits of Planting Flowers for Bees